kareemkasem/fedora_essentials/readme.md

 ```
 sudo ./fedorainit.sh
 ```
+4. this scriptd is written for the Gnome desktop environment
-4. this script will be updated in the future
+5. this script will be updated in the future